Ivy Ken

 Contact:

 For Ivy Ken, sociology is the study of why things don’t have to be this way.
 The discipline contributes to our understanding that Black lives must matter; that women can be paid fair wages; and even that food on children’s school lunch trays can be fresh and tasty.
 Like most sociologists, Professor Ken centers her scholarship on the social structures that contribute to problems like these.
-In addition, steeped in intersectional theory, she studies what constitutes these social structures as they are.
+In addition, steeped in intersectional theory, she studies what practices and institutional arrangements constitute these social structures.

-Professor Ken regularly teaches contemporary theory, with an eye to disrupting the typical narrative about theory that gets told in the discipline, and a graduate seminar on race, gender, and class.
-She also teaches the department's newest course, The Sociological Imagination, which engages students with the discipline of sociology through local civic engagement projects.
+Professor Ken regularly teaches Contemporary Theory, with an eye to disrupting the typical narrative about theory that gets told in the discipline, and a graduate seminar on Race, Gender, and Class.
+She also teaches The Sociological Imagination, which engages students with the discipline of sociology through local civic engagement projects.
+As part of the Global Food Institute, Professor Ken also teaches a sociology course called Food & Workers of the World, which allows students to conduct research into the experiences of those who labor along the commodity chains of specific foods.
 Professor Ken is a recipient of The George Washington University's Bender Teaching Award and the Robert W. Kenny Prize for Excellence in Teaching.

-Ivy Ken holds appointments in the Department of Sociology; Trachtenberg School of Public Policy and Public Administration; Women's, Gender, and Sexuality Studies Program; and an affiliation with the Africana Studies Program at GW.
+Ivy Ken holds appointments in the Department of Sociology; Women's, Gender, and Sexuality Studies Program; Trachtenberg School of Public Policy and Public Administration; and an affiliation with the Global Food Institute, the Global Women's Institute, and Africana Studies Program at GW.
 She has served as President and Vice President of GWUFA, the GWU Faculty Association.

 2023.
 Ivy Ken and Allison Suppan Helmuth.
 “The Memphis School.”
 In Routledge Companion to Intersectionality.
 Edited by Jennifer C. Nash and Samantha Pinto.